quicwg/base-drafts/draft-ietf-quic-transport.md

 outage).
 A server that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it has sufficient state to do so.

-A Public Reset packet has a type value of 0x09.
+A Public Reset packet uses long headers with a type value of 0x09.

 The connection ID and packet number of fields together contain octets 1 through 12 from the packet that triggered the reset.
 For a client that sends a